Finding a lawyer with the expertise you require

 - ask your lawyer what happens next and how long it may take to deal with your legal matter; and

-- tell your lawyer if you want to be informed about progress and be involved in decision-making at all stages.
+- tell your lawyer how you want to be informed about progress and be involved in decision-making at all stages.

-After you engage a lawyer to do work for you, your lawyer must give you a costs Providing information to another person or institution as required by a contract or other legal process. document.
+After you engage a lawyer to do work for you, your lawyer must tell you how much they think the matter will cost you.
+They need to give you a costs disclosure document.
 This is a document that outlines all the costs involved in your case.
-A costs disclosure document must be provided unless the lawyer believes the total costs will be less than $750 (excluding GST and disbursements; see ‘How a solicitor charges’, below).
+A costs disclosure document must be provided unless the lawyer believes the total costs will be less than $750 (excluding GST and disbursements; see ‘How a solicitor charges’ in ‘Legal costs‘).

 - take notes of what your lawyer tells you;